||Visit the BfX f o r u m|

 Ballistics for Excel

-BfX works with Windows XP, Windows 2007, Windows 7, Excel 2003, 2007, 2010, 2013, 2015 - both 32bit and 64bit versions.
-BfX is used as a regular Excel add-in (dynamic link library).
+BfX works probably with all Excel and Windows versions.
+BfX is deployed as a regular Excel add-in (dynamic link library).
 Excel add-ins add new functions to Excel—and with just dragging and linking cells you create your tables and graphs—ballistics as you need it!

 What others say ...In January 2011 the South Australian F-Class Association wrote about BfX and created a bullet comparator ("I ... didn't get a headache or even raise a sweat").
 In Februari 2011 they published an interview.
 Helas non of it can be found on the Internet anymore.